-- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015b, Figure 25). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015).
-Marine fishing areas 7, 8 and 9 overlap the NAMP (see Appendix C), with areas 7 and 8 being 2 of the 10 main areas for the fishery that are reported in more detail.
-More than 4 per cent of the catch in the Northern Zone Rock Lobster Fishery was taken from areas 7 and 8 in 2013/14 (Linnane et al. 2015), and an average of 7.5 per cent between 1993 and 2011 (Ward et al. 2012).
+- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015b, Figure 59). - The annual value of the Southern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$65 and \$95 million (EconSearch 2015b, Figure 60). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015a,b).

-Figure 25.
+Figure 59.
 Catch and value of catch for the Northern Zone Rock Lobster Fishery.
 Value of catch has been adjusted to real terms (2013/14 dollars) using the consumer price index for Adelaide.
 Source: EconSearch (2015b).